rahatlou/CMP/lab/CODanalysis.md

 /tmp/app codTree_QCD_Pt_1400to1800.root
 ```

-## A first example
+## Example

-In this first example we want to find out what is stored in the file
+In this  example we want to find out what is stored in the file
 by looking at some basic variables
 ```c++
    // loop over events